A Metalanguage for Guarded Iteration: Monads for Effectful Guarded Iteration

 \end{citemize} \item Suppose that $\BBT$ is guarded iterative, hence guarded Elgot.
-By the previous clause we know that given $f:W\times X\to_2 T(Y+X)$, $f^\iistar$ satisfies the fixpoint law; by unfolding the definitions of the coproduct and monad structures on $\BC[W]$, we obtain $f^\iistar=[\eta\snd, f^\iistar]^\klstar\delta \brks{\fst,f}$.
+By the previous clause we know that given $f\c W\times X\to_2 T(Y+X)$, $f^\iistar$ satisfies the fixpoint law; by unfolding the definitions of the coproduct and monad structures on $\ssl{\BC}{W}$, we obtain $f^\iistar=[\eta\snd, f^\iistar]^\klstar\delta \brks{\fst,f}$.
 We are left to show that this equation is satisfied by $f^\iistar$ uniquely.
-Indeed, suppose that for some $g:W\times X\to T(Y+X)$, $g=[\eta\snd, g]^\klstar\delta \brks{\fst,f}$.
+Indeed, suppose that for some $g\c W\times X\to T(Y+X)$, $g=[\eta\snd, g]^\klstar\delta \brks{\fst,f}$.
 Hence $g = [\eta, g]^\klstar\comp T(\snd+\id)\comp \delta \brks{\fst,f}$, and therefore $g = (T(\snd+\id)\comp \delta\comp \brks{\fst,f})^\istar$, using the fact that $\BBT$ is guarded iterative; but the right hand side is just the definition~\eqref{eq:iter_par} of $f^\iistar$.

-\end{cenumerate} \noqed\end{proof} The proof of the converse statements then runs as follows: \begin{proof}[Proof (Theorem~\ref{thm:slice-converse})] We denote the extension of~$\BBT$ to $\BC[W]$ by~$\BBT^W$ throughout. \begin{enumerate}[wide] \item Most of the claim is immediate from the well-known fact that giving a lifting of a monad to the Kleisli category of a comonad is equivalent to giving a comonad-over-monad distributive law~\cite{PowerWatanabe02}; that is, for each $W$ we have a distributive law $\tau_{W,-}$ of $W\times(-)$ over~$\BBT$, defined as
+\end{cenumerate} \noqed\end{proof} The proof of the converse statements then runs as follows: \begin{proof}[Proof (Theorem~\ref{thm:slice-converse})] \begin{enumerate}[wide] \item Most of the claim is immediate from the known fact that giving a lifting of a monad to the Kleisli category of a comonad is equivalent to giving a comonad-over-monad distributive law~\cite{PowerWatanabe02}; that is, for each $W$ we have a distributive law $\tau_{W,-}$ of $W\times(\argument)$ over~$\BBT$, defined as

+where the $\ssl{\BC}{W}$-morphism $T^Wj_X\c TX\to T(W\times X)$ is converted into a $\BC$-morphism $W\times TX\to T(W\times X)$, and this construction is inverse to the construction of a lifting of~$\BBT$ from a strength of~$\BBT$ given in the proof of Theorem~\ref{thm:context-comonad}.\ref{item:monad-extension}.
+Explicitly, this means that throughout the remainder of the proof, we can assume that strength and lifting relate to each other via Equation~\eqref{eq:strength-from-lifting} above and the description of~$\BBT^W$ in the proof of Theorem~\ref{thm:context-comonad}.\ref{item:monad-extension}.
+In particular,